DPR00/Edge-Light/README.md

 - Liquid Crystal (LC)
 - Luminescent Solar Concentrator (LSC).

-The Microbit allow us to program the educational robot, while the Arduino platform enables to communicate and control the rest of the hardware as well as perform FFT computations.
+The Microbit allow us to program the educational robot, while the Arduino platform enables us to communicate and control the rest of the hardware as well as to perform FFT computations.
 Therefore, the organiztion of this repository is divided in three main folders: `arduino`, `microbit` and `scripts`.
 The latter is used mainly to receive data from Arduino and analize it.

 ### 🤖 Arduino
 ---
 This folder contains all the arduino related code.
 We use an Arduino Due because of the different ports it has to communicate with the hardware and its computational capacity.
-The following table give details about each subfolder.
+The following table gives details about each subfolder.
 Further instructions can be found in each `.ino` file.

 | **Subfolder name**      | **Description**                                                                                                 |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------|